Skip to content

 The bad guys have less friction since they don’t have to contend with governmental oversight or regulatory requirements like the rest of us.
 As such, they can innovate and pivot faster than we can.

-Our collective resilience, therefore, lies not in a single new tool, technology, or algorithm; it actually lies in information-sharing communities like ISACs (Information Sharing and Analysis Centers) and Infragard.
+Our collective cyber resilience, therefore, lies not in a single new tool, technology, or algorithm; it actually lies in information-sharing communities like ISACs (Information Sharing and Analysis Centers) and Infragard.
 I think that we need to double down on membership and participation in these threat-intelligence sharing groups.

 [Read also: Ultimate guide to AI cybersecurity – benefits, risks, and rewards]